schoeberl/librelane/docs/source/getting_started/migrants/variables.md

 ## Migrating `DIODE_INSERTION_STRATEGY`

-As they were extremely complex, the OpenLane 1 diode insertion strategies were replaced by two flags in OpenLane 2's "Classic" flow:
+As they were extremely complex, the LibreLane 1 diode insertion strategies were replaced by two flags in LibreLane 2's "Classic" flow:

 * `GRT_REPAIR_ANTENNAS`: Attempts to repair antennas by enabling the step {step}`OpenROAD.RepairAntennas` that invokes OpenROAD's `repair_antennas`